bigwig/documentation/Add-on Documentation/Deployment/SSL.md

     certificate-chain files.
  3. Set your DNS entry to point to your SSL DNS Domain

 Note: Please allow up to one hour for DNS changes to propagate before they go into effect.
+Root or naked domains like `example.com` without a subdomain are not supported.
 ### Acquiring an SSL Certificate

 There is wide variety of Certificate Authorities (CA) which differ in cost